LuanBagioCompagnoni/Bookstore-API/README.md

 ## Next step:

-### publish application to AWS
+### Publish application to AWS

+- Pubished in AWS, and listening in this path: http://18.205.235.204:3000/
-- AWS documentation will be here...
+- Used AWS Lightsail